 - Behaviour and effort is rewarded through house points which support community cohesion throughout the school. - Specific individual entries are recorded in each class's behaviour book. - A cup is presented weekly to the team with the highest weekly score.
 A shield is awarded annually for the team with the highest termly score. - Children are encouraged to nominate those who display good use of our values, for inclusion in the behaviour book. - Entries in the behaviour book are celebrated with the school community in the Friday celebration assembly.
 These entries are linked to the school values. - Certificates are given out to individuals in the Friday Celebration Assembly to those who have strongly demonstrated a value in the week. - Each class has the opportunity to earn tickets throughout the week for their collaborative behaviour during playtime, lunchtime, assemblies and other transition times.
-The winning class is then rewarded with time on the play equipment every Friday. - Children who have used their values all week are entitled to a longer playtime on Friday - a file is kept on this in the staffroom. - A Good Manners Cup is awarded at the Leavers' Assembly. - Each class has a set of positive class rules displayed in the classroom which have been decided upon by the children and staff. - Social and Emotional Aspects of Learning are taught throughout the school as part of our PSHCE (Personal, Social, Health and Citizenship Education) which includes mental health and in addition online safety.
+The winning class is then rewarded with a treat decided by them. - A Good Manners Cup is awarded at the Leavers' Assembly. - Each class has a set of positive class rules displayed in the classroom which have been decided upon by the children and staff. - Social and Emotional Aspects of Learning are taught throughout the school as part of our PSHCE (Personal, Social, Health and Citizenship Education) which includes mental health and in addition e-safety.